wlillisdev/tasty_tipples/README.md

  [View Homepage Features](https://tasty-tipples.herokuapp.com/)

 ## Favicon
- - As it is an online drink store, I used a drink related icon.
+ - As it is an online drink store, I used a alchol related icon.
 A champagne bottle opening it is eye catching and fun and also ties in with the websites primary colour green.
 The Favicon was got from [favicon.io](https://favicon.io/)

 ![favicon](assets/readme/android-chrome-192x192.png)